Shawn910215/react-projects/README.md

 ---share state with simbling component--- need to lift state up to parent component. use setMethod in child component to update state in parent component.

+---Derived state---
+state that is computed from an existing piece of state or from props